-Name.
+Staff member leading the response

+Name:

 Occupation:

 Service address:

 Relationship to the child:

 CRITICAL ACTION 1: IMMEDIATE RESPONSE TO AN INCIDENT

-Responding to an emergency

-Did the chid require first aid?
+Responding to an emergency Did the chid require first aid?
 If YES, provide Details?
 Who administrated First aid?
-(Name and Title)

-Did the child require further immediate medical assistance?
+(Name and Title) Did the child require further immediate medical assistance?
 Current location and safety status: e.g. are all impacted children safe and not in any immediate danger?
-If a child is in immediate danger sta

-should report immediately to Victoria police on 000
+If a child is in immediate danger staff should report immediately to Victoria police on 000

-INFORMATION OF THE ALLECED VICTIM

 INFORMATION OF THE ALLEGED VICTIM

+Child's personal details

+Name: Gender:

-Relationship to service: (eg 2 days, 3 year old kinder) Date of Birth: Residential Address: Parent/Carer Name:
+Relationship to service: (eg 2 days, 3 year old kinder) Date of Birth:

-Gender:
+Residential Address:

+Parent/Carer Name:

+Parent/Carer contact number: